 Over 60 book covers, exhibited in dozens of exhibitions around the world, his photos have been published by the leading national and international journals on photography and fashion.

-“Until four years ago I had a very wide Canon equipment with many different lenses, but they stolen my bag at the airport while I was going to Moscow for a shooting.
-I was forced to come back home, take my old Canon 1D Mark II, a 28 mm lens and go to Moscow with this minimum equipment.
+“Until four years ago I had a very wide Canon equipment with many different lenses, but they stole my bag at the airport while I was going to Moscow for a shooting.
+I was forced to come back home, take my old Canon 1D Mark II, a 28mm lens and go to Moscow with this minimum equipment.

 I did probably my best photos!

-Now I just added to my equipment a Canon 5D Mark II and the new Sigma 35mm f/1.4, and I am almost doing everything with this two combinations.”
+Now I just added to my equipment a Canon 5D Mark II and the new Sigma 35mm f/1.4, and I am almost doing everything with these two combinations.”